pablolucas890/linux-game/README.md

 2. **Send Feedback**: Open an issue describing problems found or improvement ideas
 3. **Translations**: Help translate the project to other languages
 4. **Code**: Contribute with code following the project's best practices
+5. **Create Challenges**: Create new levels and challenges to help others learn Linux commands

 ### Areas That Need Help